How to Bulk Copy WooCommerce Products from One Site to Another

 return $bulk_actions;

-Before we begin a couple moments to keep in mind:
+Before we begin, a couple of moments to keep in mind:

 add_filter( 'handle_bulk_actions-edit-product', 'rudr_copy_products' );